Artwork Page for Black-Figure Loutrophoros-Amphora (Ritual Water Vessel): Prothesis (Laying out of Corpse), Mourners

 Description

 The loutrophoros, a tall-necked water vessel, served two main purposes in ancient Athens.
 In life, it carried sacred spring water for ceremonial pre-marriage baths.
 After death, it marked the tomb of an unmarried person, as if to account for that not experienced in life.
-Here, both the precise shape—a two-handled loutrophoros amphora rather than a three-handled loutrophoros hydria—and the depiction of the deceased suggest the commemoration of a departed man (rather than a woman).
+Often, as here, it has no bottom, permitting offerings to flow through to the grave.
+Both the precise shape of this vase—a two-handled loutrophoros-amphora rather than a three-handled loutrophoros-hydria—and its depiction of the deceased suggest the commemoration of a departed man (rather than a woman).
 The iconography is entirely funerary, with multiple mourning figures shown: four women on the neck; six women surrounding the corpse on its bier; and three men making farewell gestures.
 The inscriptions near some of the mourning women do not spell out real words but may represent their sorrowful cries.

-Black-Figure Loutrophoros (Ritual Water Vessel): Prothesis (Laying out of Corpse), Mourners
+Black-Figure Loutrophoros-Amphora (Ritual Water Vessel): Prothesis (Laying out of Corpse), Mourners

 c.
 500 BCE